 • 490 - violating the right to privacy and family life and human dignity

 • 514 - challenging testimonial evidence on the same grounds on which the judge must object to the testimony.

 3.2 As a party to the case, will my own statement count as evidence?

-The same applies to statements requested from a party by the parties, until the start of oral pleadings in the first instance, request permission to provide statements regarding facts in which they have been personally involved or of which they have direct knowledge (Article 466(1) of the Portuguese Code of Civil Procedure).
+The same applies to statements requested from a party by the parties, until the start of pleadings in the first instance, regarding facts in which they have been personally involved or of which they have direct knowledge (Article 466(1) of the Portuguese Code of Civil Procedure).

 The court freely considers the statements of the parties, except where they involve a confession (Article 466(3) of the Portuguese Code of Civil Procedure).

 In this regard, please also see the answer to question 2.6

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.